marcpickett1/marcpickett1.github.io/meaning.md

 > and I'll happily go to the abyss! <br>
 >     --Johann Wolfgang von Goethe (from Faust, 1808)

+> How much money is enough?
+Just a little bit more. <br>
+> --John D. Rockefeller (1839-1937)

+The player with the most successful rabbits probably won't have the happiest rabbits.
+We'd want our rabbits to be constantly moving forward.
+We'd want them to only have enough glimpses of happiness or contentment that they don't give up completely.
+This is how it is with human nature, and it's this way for a good evolutionary reason.

-When roboticists first began to make robots that could walk, they focused on stability CITE{westervelt+grizzle+chevallereau+choi+morris:2007}.
+An analogy might be made to walking.
+When roboticists first began to make robots that could walk, they focused on stability.
 If a walking robot froze in its tracks it would be stable in the sense that it wouldn't fall down.
 Because of this stability, it could walk as slowly as you wanted it to.
 This is contrasted to the gallop of a horse.
 When a horse runs, there are instances when all 4 hooves are in the air at the same time.
 Thus, a horse can't gallop in "slow motion" because it can't be suspended with all its feet in the air at the same time.
 The normal walking gait of people isn't stable either.
 During each step, our center of mass moves to its highest point when it is in front of the foot that's on the ground.
 So, we begin to *fall* forward, but our other foot rushes forward to *catch* us.
 We then raise our center